-- An email inbox is “one size fits all.”
-It does not allow you to easily view specific requests by designated groups or individuals.
+- An email inbox is 'one size fits all.'
+It doesn’t allow you to easily organize and view specific support requests by designated groups or individuals.

-- Email is not able to remind you when a question has been left unanswered for too long.
+- Email can’t remind you when a customer’s question hasn’t been replied to.

-- Multiple agents sharing an inbox may respond to the same question, often with different answers.
+Multiple agents sharing an inbox may respond to the same question, often with different or conflicting answers.

 - You must manually update customers when problems are solved or to request satisfaction feedback.